What are nootropics? More specifically, what is a nootropic compound?

 Herbal, natural, and synthetic nootropics are used in various combinations in nootropic supplements.

-But they can also be purchased individually to achieve certain results.
+But they can also be purchased individually to achieve targeted results.

 Single Nootropics vs Pre-Formulated Supplements

-A lot of neurohackers will combine several different solo nootropics, and ‘stack’ them on top of each other to create a synergy between them.
+A lot of neuro-hackers combine solo nootropics, or ‘stack’ them on top of each other to achieve specific effects.

 You see, some nootropics are able to support one another so that using them together makes them more effective than if you took them alone.